 This graph shows the percentages of cost during the different phases of a construction project.
 It is clear that the majority of costs are sustained during the ‘use’ phase (energy, cleaning, daily maintenance, etc.).
 A client would be certainty interested in paying more initially for projects that reduce these costs to the minimum during the building life cycle.

 From a project manager point of view, working with the BIM enables services to be offered that are always more requested and better paid.
-One day in the near future the BIM will be the only acceptable way to work and it is necessary to start the adoption of it as quickly as possible in order to permit a smooth transition of the whole system.
+One day in the near future the BIM will be the only acceptable way to work and for this reason it is necessary to start the adoption of it as quickly as possible, permitting a smooth transition of the whole system.

 To summarize, BIModeling is:

-- Optimization of the project choices and the consequential reduction of costs during the whole building life cycle.
+- Optimisation of the project choices and the consequential reduction of costs during the whole building life cycle.